 Site selection is an important consideration when planning pollinator habitat to ensure that insects will not be impacted by pesticide drift.
 It is also important that bees have clean water sources nearby, sufficient nesting sites, and a diversity of flowers that provide pollen and nectar through the entire growing season.
 Even smaller project types such as raingardens or biofiltration areas can support many types of insects that play a key role in supporting healthy ecosystems.
 State legislation from 2013 states that "prairie restorations conducted on state lands or with state funds must include an appropriate diversity of native species selected to provide habitat for pollinators throughout the growing season".
-The section of these guidelines titled "Guidance by Project Type" (page 26) includes a fact sheet on restoring pollinator habitat (page 29) as well as fact sheets for other project types that provide information about restoring pollinator habitat.
-Appendix B (page 55) provides information about incorporating pollinator habitat into state and federal conservation programs in Minnesota.
-The list of state seed mixes (page 9) identifies mixes that are particularly beneficial for pollinator habitat with at least 15 species of forbs and at least 30% forbs by seed count.
+The section of these guidelines titled "Guidance by Project Type" includes a section on restoring pollinator habitat.
+The list of state seed mixes (page 12) identifies mixes that are particularly beneficial for pollinator habitat with at least 15 species of forbs and at least 30% forbs by seed count.
 The Minnesota Board of Water and Soil Resources also has a pollinator webpage with a "pollinator toolbox", peer to peer resources and links to other pollinator efforts.